dipakdade92/daily-crypto-ai-frontend/README.md

 ## used Tailwind css for ui designing

+## First run the backend in your local system the start frontend

 ## After installing all node modules run below command to start the application
 - npm start